Unfortunately I am unable to travel far from Prescot. I would like to know the understand why all Prescot lawyers are not on all bank panels?

 Your conveyancer must comply with the UK Finance Lenders’ Handbook specifications which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.

-We wanted to use a property lawyer in Prescot for our house move.
-Our financial adviser informed us that our mortgage company TSB won't deal with them.
-Surely this is unfair competition?
+I had intended to instruct a conveyancing solicitor in Prescot for our house purchase.
+Our financial adviser informed us that our bank Bank of Scotland won't deal with them.
+Why is this not regarded as unduly restrictive?